byron-hawkins/org.hawkinssoftware.rns/rns-ast-analyzer/README.md

    heavily integrated class hierarchies.
 Many improvements can be made, but this is only a prototype and does not warrant the effort.
-2. The plugin currently fails to identify all violations during incremental builds.
+2. The plugin currently is not able to identify every violation during incremental builds.
+It overlooks a few, and will find them when a directly related file is touched.
 This is a bug and will be fixed.